nelantone/security_code-EB_Headquarters/README.md

 # README -- Bathroom Code Decryptor --

-### Hi for using  your bathroom code decryptor please run:
+### Hi!
+For using  your bathroom code decryptor please run:
 #### ruby bathroom_code_decryptor.rb

 ##### As a rubyist you are, we expect you have ruby installed